ciurca/personal-website/content/books/so-good-they-cant-ignore-you.md

 If you want to make a switch in your career, make it only when you validated your idea.
 The law of financial viability is a good heuristic.

 2. **So good they won't let you go**.
 Once you've acquired the career capital you need to get more control, people don't want you to get that control, because you've become too valuable to them.

+### RULE 4: Think Small, Act Big

+We seek meaning not only in life, but also in work.
+If you find a mission in your career, it will literally drive you.
+You want to be able to wake up Monday morning excited to go to work, because you're doing something remarkable in your field.

+Finding mission is though.
+And seeking it in the beginning of your career is a mistake people often make.
+Just like control, you need career capital to acquire your mission.

+You first need to get to the cutting edge of your field, that's where missions become visible.
+Getting to the cutting edge requires lots of experiences that give you a general understanding of your field.

+**Don't make the mistake of trying to find a mission before getting to the cutting edge.**